Edna Kiplagat: 2017

 At age 37, Kiplagat won the 2017 Boston Marathon in a time of 2:21:52 hours.

 This victory was her debut Boston Marathon after over a decade of exceptional running.
 "I have done almost everything in our sport, but it was one of my dreams to run Boston, the world's oldest marathon," says Kiplagat.
 "And it will also mean I have run five of the six Abbott World Marathon Majors in addition to both the Olympic Games and World Championships."

 In August, Kiplagat participated in the 2017 World Championships in Athletics held in London.
 She won the silver medal in the women's marathon in a time of 2:27:18.
 She was preceded by Rose Chelimo.

 2021

-Kiplagat competed in the 2021 Boston Marathon less than one month before her 42nd birthday.
-She initially finished second, 24 seconds behind her compatriot Diana Kipyokei.
-Kipyokei's result was disqualified on December 20, 2022 for use of a performance-enhancing corticosteroid.
+Kiplagat competed in the 2021 Boston Marathon, which had been moved to the Columbus Day holiday in October, less than one month before her 42nd birthday.
+She was declared the winner after compatriot Diana Kipyokei, who finished ahead of her by 24 seconds, was disqualified for use of a performance-enhancing corticosteroid.
 Kiplagat was retroactively elevated to first place.
 Her victory made her the oldest runner, either male or female, to have won a World Marathon Major event.
 At the time of her win, she was more than three years older than the previous female recordholder, Constantina Diță.